jaswanth04/Checkbox_Detection/README.md

   d.
 Use Hough Lines, to remove more lines
   e.
 The mark might be present now, If the non - black count is greater than a threshold, then this ROI is considered as marked, else, it is not considered to be marked

-The above methodology can be found in notebooks/data_extraction.ipynb
+The above methodology can be found [here](https://github.com/jaswanth04/Checkbox_Detection/blob/main/notebooks/data_extraction.ipynb)

 ## Usage